-Volcanoes are one of the world’s most amazing wonders and many people have it on their bucket list to climb one and confront the awesome force of nature.
+Volcanoes are among the world’s most amazing wonders and many people have it on their bucket list to climb one and confront the awesome force of nature.

-There are however some very active volcanos, which are more accessible than others, so here are some of the best volcanoes that are easy to conquer.
+There are, however, some very active volcanoes that are more accessible than others, so here are some of the best volcanoes that are easy to conquer.

 Read more: Explore the unique side of Western Australia